pawelpiwowarski/nft_marketplace_master/README.md

 # 2) Run npm init to download dependancies
 # 3) Run npm start to start the server

-# I advise to deploy a fresh copy of the contract, if you want to create fork the project.
+# I advise to deploy a fresh copy of the contract, if you want to fork the project.